How to balance business and technology requirements in a product backlog to build a successful product in long term.

-A product ownership is hard stuff.
-Very often you feel a schizophrenia.
+Product ownership is hard stuff.
+Very often you feel schizophrenia.
 Often you play for a customer, but later, suddenly, you have to protect your team.
 Sometimes you are pushed by the business, later by architects and the development team.
 There is a knowledge transfer necessary, research requirements, operational, supportive tasks.

-It is the product owner who should introduce an order into all that mess.
+It is the product owner who should introduce an order into all that mess of different requirements types.

 But how?
 Well, as it is usual in Agile, there is not just one correct answer.